SFDO-Tooling/CumulusCI/docs/dev.rst

             - github: https://github.com/SalesforceFoundation/EDA
               unmanaged: True

-The EDA repository is configured for a namespace, but the dependency  specifies ``unmanaged: True``, so EDA and its dependencies deploy as unmanaged metadata.
+The EDA repository is configured for a namespace, but the dependency  specifies ``unmanaged: True``, so EDA  deploys as unmanaged metadata.

 Reference a Specific Tag
 ************************

 To reference a specific version of the product other than the most recent commit on the main branch (for unmanaged projects) or the most recent production release (for managed packages), use the ``tag`` option to specify a tag from the target repository.
-This option is most useful for testing against beta versions of underlying packages, or recreating specific org environments for debugging.
+This option is useful for testing against specific package versions, pinning a dependency to a version rather than using the latest release, and recreating org environments for debugging.

 .. code-block:: yaml

     project:
         dependencies:
             - github: https://github.com/SalesforceFoundation/EDA
-              tag: beta/1.47-Beta_2
+              tag: rel/1.105

-The EDA repository's tag, ``beta/1.47-Beta_2``, is used instead of the latest production release of EDA (1.46, for this example).
-This tag lets a build environment use features in the next production release of EDA that are already merged but not yet included in a production release.
+The EDA repository's tag ``rel/1.105`` is used instead of the latest production release of EDA (1.111, for this example).

 Skip ``unpackaged/*`` in Reference Repositories
 ***********************************************

-If the referenced repository has dependency metadata under ``unpackaged/pre`` or ``unpackaged/post``, use the ``skip`` option to skip deploying that metadata with the dependency.
+If the referenced repository has unpackaged metadata under ``unpackaged/pre`` or ``unpackaged/post``, use the ``skip`` option to skip deploying that metadata with the dependency.

 .. code-block:: yaml